The ideal knife maker workshop is a place that allows you to build the design of the knife you want to make with the desired finish and care.

 - etc. , etc.

 Ps.
-Take a ride from a brico or a self, there’s fun!!
+Take a ride from a brico or a self, there is fun!!

 For material removal

-It is composed of manual but mainly electrical tools to give shape to knives, handles, etc. such as:
+It is composed of hand tools but mainly electric to give shape to knives, handles, etc. such as:

-- Ribbon sander with inverter, with wheels of different diameters and flat.
+- Belt sander with inverter, with wheels of different diameters and plate.

 - Flexible from at least 800W,